Vidya-G-Shettigar/next-frontend-technical-task/README.md

 HTML elements are styled using bootstrap.

+## redux-mock-store

+A mock store for testing Redux async action creators and middleware.
+The mock store will create an array of dispatched actions which serve as an action log for tests.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).